JetBrains/Qodana/topics/qodana-clang.md

 The Docker image of %linter% employs Clang 16.0.0 and LLVM 16.
 You can see the [`Dockerfile`](%dockerfile%) for the detailed description of all software employed by the linter.

-The linter searches for the compilation database file contained in the `build/compile_commands.json` file of the project directory and reads this file, inspects the project, generates inspection reports, and saves them locally or uploads to Qodana Cloud.
+The linter searches for the compilation database file, `build/compile_commands.json`, in the build directory under the project root, reads this file, inspects the project, generates inspection reports, and saves them locally or uploads to Qodana Cloud.

 ## Prepare the project